alinalihassan/pyLesma/README.md

 Windows is also supported but you need to do additional work if you want to compile Lesma code (need to install clang, but this is not properly tested at the moment) and there are issues with Unicode characters, but all the tests pass and everything else seems to work.

-In the case that your platform is not oficially supported, you need to build it on your own.
+In the case that your platform is not officially supported, you need to build it on your own.

 ## Documentation